 19. Crab walk

 The crab walk will really get the kids winded.
 Start by sitting on the ground with your hands and feet flat on the ground.
 Make sure your fingers are pointing away from your body or else you will put too much pressure on your wrists.
 Now, raise your torso up towards the sky, about level with your shoulders.
 Then start to walk with your hands and feet.
 Let’s see how long you and the kids can keep this up!
 Crab walk tag, anyone?
+See video instructions below from Vlad Superdad.

 The easiest way to do this activity is to get a piece of chalk and draw the hopscotch design on the sidewalk or driveway according to Wikipedia.
 Old-time fun!
+If you are indoors, Melissa & Doug makes a cute rug and you can play with beanbags or small stuffies.

 Get some items that you can stand up like empty water bottles or plastic cups, grab a big enough ball, and start rolling to knock over the “pins”!